Adversarial training approach for local data debiasing: Adversarial training for data debiasing

 To measure the fidelity $\sandist$ between the original and the sanitized data, we have to rely on a notion of distance.
 More precisely, our approach does not require any specific assumption on the distance used, although it is conceivable that it may work better with some than others.
 For the rest of this work, we will instantiate $\sandist$ by the $L_2$-norm as it does not differentiate between attributes.

-Higher fidelity is not a sufficient condition to imply a good reconstruction of the dataset.
-In fact, early experiments showed that the sanitizer might find a ``median'' profile to which it will map all input profiles.
+Note however that a high fidelity is a necessary but not a sufficient condition to imply a good reconstruction of the dataset.
+In fact, as mentioned previously early experiments showed that the sanitizer might find a ``median'' profile to which it will map all input profiles.
 Thus, to quantify the ability of the sanitizer to preserve the diversity of the dataset, we introduce the \emph{\mdist{}} measure, which is defined in the following way :

 While $\sandist{}$ quantifies how different the original and the sanitized datasets are, the diversity measures how diverse the profiles are in each dataset.
-We will also quantitatively discuss the amount of damage for a given fidelity and fairness to provide a better understanding of the qualitative meaning of the fidelity.
+We will also provide a qualitative discussion of the amount of damage for a given fidelity and fairness to provide a better understanding of the qualitative meaning of the fidelity.

 Finally, we evaluate the loss of utility induced by the sanitization by relying on the accuracy $\myAcc{}$ of prediction on a classification task.
 More precisely, the difference in $\myAcc{}$ between a classifier trained on the original data and one trained on the sanitized data can be used as a measure of the loss of utility introduced by the sanitization with respect to the classification task.